net-caster/weather-forecast/README.md

 How to pull information from the server in the form of a JSON file,

 How to retrieve the relevant information from the JSON file and display it on the page.

+---

+*Edit*

+Rewrote the app with template literals and added temperature conversion function.